woodenworks/project-kraken/adventure-content/monsters/Kynerith Copperfern.md

 ### Actions

-***Multiattack.*** Kynerith uses *Suppress Hope* and makes a *Mind Spike* attack.

-***Suppress Hope.*** A creature of Kynerith’s choice within 60 feet cannot regain hit points until the start of her next turn.

-***Eldritch Blast.*** *Ranged Spell Attack:* +8 to hit, range 120 ft., three targets. *Hit:* 10 (1d10 + 5) Force damage per beam.
+***Eldritch Blast.*** *Ranged Spell Attack:* +8 to hit, range 120 ft., three targets. *Hit:* 10 (1d10 + 4) Force damage per beam.

-***Chorus of Despair (Recharge 5–6).*** Psychic static radiates from Kynerith. _Wisdom Saving Throw:_ DC 16, each creature in a 30-foot cone emenation. _Failure:_ 18 (4d8) Psychic damage and frightened until the end of its next turn. _Success:_ Half damage and is not frightened.

 ***Mind Spike.*** *Ranged Spell Attack:* +9 to hit, range 120 ft., one target. *Hit:* 14 (3d8) psychic damage.
 If the target is frightened or cursed, it takes an additional 7 (2d6) psychic damage.

+***Chorus of Despair (Recharge 5–6).*** Psychic static radiates from Kynerith. _Wisdom Saving Throw:_ DC 16, each creature in a 20-foot emanation. _Failure:_ 18 (4d8) Psychic damage and frightened until the end of its next turn. _Success:_ Half damage and is not frightened.

-***Spellcasting (4/Short Rest).*** Kynerith casts one of the following spells at 5th-level, requiring no material components and using Intelligence as the spellcasting ability (spell save DC 17):
+***Spellcasting (4/Short Rest).*** Kynerith casts one of the following spells at 5th-level, requiring no material components and using Charisma as the spellcasting ability (spell save DC 16):
 - *synaptic static*, *phantasmal killer*, *counterspell*, *mislead*, *dominate person*

 ---

 ### Bonus Actions

 ***Lingering Echo.*** Kynerith creates a psychic residue in a 10-ft. radius centered on her current space.
 The area becomes difficult terrain for enemies until the start of her next turn.
-If a creature begins its turn there, it takes 4 psychic damage.
+If a creature begins its turn there, it takes 2 (1d4) psychic damage.

 ***Shadow Step.*** Kynerith teleports up to 30 feet to an unoccupied space she can see that is in dim light or darkness.